 “The Dilly” is the new name above the door of the former Le Méridien Piccadilly hotel in central London.
-Dating back to 1908, the property will be transformed in the coming months into the capital’s newest independent five-star hotel.
-Its exterior will have a new design and the lobby has undergone an extensive refurbishment.
-The redesign of the 255 bedrooms and 28 suites will be ongoing, although 39 will be completed when the hotel opens.
+Dating back to 1908, the property has been transformed into the capital’s newest independent five-star hotel.
+Its exterior has a new design and the lobby has undergone an extensive refurbishment.
+The redesign of the 255 bedrooms and 28 suites will be ongoing, although 39 have been completed on opening.
 As part of the new Health Club at The Dilly, it will also have one of London’s largest indoor luxury pools.
-Rates will start from £219.
+Rates start from £219.

 The Apartments by 11 Cadogan Gardens

-Reopening on 12 April, 11 Cadogan Gardens in London will mark the date with the official launch of The Apartments - the first apartment suites by Iconic Luxury Hotels.
-Set behind a red brick Victorian façade, the newly-renovated six-storey townhouse will offer a new style of accommodation to 11 Cadogan Gardens’ existing 56 hotel rooms and suites.
+After reopening on 12 April, 11 Cadogan Gardens in London marked the date with the official launch of The Apartments - the first apartment suites by Iconic Luxury Hotels.
+Set behind a red brick Victorian façade, the newly-renovated six-storey townhouse offers a new style of accommodation to 11 Cadogan Gardens’ existing 56 hotel rooms and suites.
 Each of the six floors is home to a one-, two- or three-bedroom residence (six apartments in total) which make them ideal for families.
 They are also a perfect choice for a laid-back luxurious extended stay in a desirable London neighbourhood.
 Prices start from £350 per night for a minimum three-night stay.

-After delays due to the pandemic, the official opening of London’s first super-boutique hotel will take place this year.
-The Londoner, from Edwardian Hotels London, will have 350 rooms, 35 suites and is dubbed the UK’s “deepest” hotel, with the lowest floor some 30 metres below ground, Business Traveller reports.
+After delays due to the pandemic, the official opening of London’s first super-boutique hotel will take place this summer.
+The Londoner, from Edwardian Hotels London, will have 350 rooms, 35 suites and is dubbed the UK’s “deepest” hotel, with the lowest floor some 30m below ground, says Business Traveller.
 As well as five concept restaurants and lounges and a rooftop bar, the hotel will also include a ballroom for up to 1,000 guests, two new Odeon Luxe cinemas and a unique subterranean spa.

 Bodmin Jail Hotel